-Due to temporary changes in law and stay at home policy all physical meetings are closed, check out a virtual meeting
+Due to temporary changes in law some physical meetings are closed, check out a meeting here

 Due to the current situation with COVID-19 all meeting places are closing for a short period of time.
 This means that some meetings will not be held until they reopen.